Mutually Assured Destruction - the Prelude to Mutually Assured Security

 Note also ballistic missiles launched against Russia or its allies might result in a nuclear response.
 Why? because if the missile come from a country close to Russia there is no knowing whether it is nuclear armed or conventional.

-And the doctrine means that alliances or blocs that consider Russia an 'adversary' - that is, USA and those NATO countries that host weapons, weapon systems, and dual purpose biological facilities (Russia is literally ringed by US-run biological research units involved in, for example, insect vectored disease, use of drone-released RNA molecules to 'inoculate' crops against disease.)
+And the doctrine means that alliances or blocs that consider Russia an 'adversary' - that is, USA and those NATO countries that host weapons, weapon systems, and dual purpose biological facilities (Russia is literally ringed by US-run biological research units involved in, for example, insect vectored disease, use of drone-released RNA molecules to 'inoculate' crops against disease) - will be permanently targeted with either conventional missiles or nuclear armed missiles, bombs, and directed energy means.

 The reference to the build up of adversarial 'general purpose forces groupings' with the means to deliver nuclear weapons systems in states contiguous to Russia is a clear reference to NATO forces ever being in Ukraine.